 At this time, we do not accept whole-brain donations.
 Please contact the Biobank about other ways to get involved in research by donating samples.

-The UBC Body Program does accept donations, with the majority used for teaching purposes although some are used specifically for medical and research training.
+The UBC Body Donation Program does accept donations, with the majority used for teaching purposes although some are used specifically for medical and research training.
 The program can be reached at body.program@ubc.ca or (604) 822-2578.

 No, we appreciate any and all donations.
 You can donate online by clicking here.